rubygems/new-index/README.md

 Parsing the rails dependency index: ruby example_read_deps.rb  0.08s user 0.04s system 96% cpu 0.126 total

+Bandwidth:
+After generic gzip transport compression, the versions.list is half the size of the old specs.4.8 marshal format.
+The deps entries are 20% the size of the specs files (202mb vs 1.1gb), and a gzip tarball of all deps files is only 2.7MB, vs 20MB for all the marshalled specs.
+It may be sensible to periodically preseed clients with these tarballs, followed by periodic incremental updates of single files.
+In all cases, it's important to note that these lightweight ascii formats compress better through gzip, and also lend themselves to progressive updates and efficient syncing.

+General:

 After caching all the gemspecs, on my Macbook Air, generation of these indices for the whole of the rubygems.org gems data set took 3 mintes.
 Considering that the reader examples also allow for progressive updates as they coerce all